How to Look Expensive on a Budget

 1. A white button-down shirt

-The most workwear items are in fashion.
-Wear it tucked into trousers, half-tucked with jeans, layered under a knit, or alone with wide-leg pants.
-One shirt, endless expensive looking outfits Look for a cotton or cotton blend with enough weight that it doesn't go transparent.
+The most useful workwear items are often the simplest.
+Wear it tucked into trousers, half-tucked with jeans, layered under a knit, or on its own with wide-leg pants.
+One shirt can create endless expensive looking outfits.
+Look for a cotton or cotton blend with enough weight that it doesn't go transparent.

 3. A cashmere-blend sweater

 You don't need real cashmere.
-A quality cashmere-blend or merino wool sweater in camel, ivory, or oatmeal has the same visual weight at a fraction of the price.
-This is the single piece most associated with quiet luxury pieces and the old money aesthetic, genuinely affordable at most mid-range retailers.
+A quality cashmere-blend or merino wool sweater in camel, ivory, or oatmeal creates the same visual effect at a fraction of the price.
+This is one of the quiet luxury pieces most closely associated with the old money aesthetic because of its texture and drape.

 2. Tailored trousers in a neutral

-Not slim-fit.
-Not wide-leg.
-Straight or slightly tapered is the cut that sits well on every body type.
-Camel, black, or slate grey.
+A straight or slightly tapered cut tends to work across most body types and is often easier to style than slim-fit or overly wide-leg trousers.
+Camel, black, or slate grey are the easiest colors to build around.
 One pair with the right fit is the single easiest way to look high end on a budget because proportion does what price cannot.

 4. A structured bag

-Logos are out.
-Structure is in.
-A boxy leather-look tote in a neutral signals more about your eye than your bank account.
-This is one area worth spending slightly more on; a well-structured bag elevates everything it's carried with.
+A structured bag often has more impact than a visible logo.
+A boxy leather-look tote in a neutral color says more about your eye than your bank account.
+This is one area worth spending slightly more on because a well-structured bag elevates everything it is carried with.

 5. Pointed-toe flats or loafers

-Nothing elongates a look and reads as quietly expensive like a pointed flat or a leather loafer.
-Paired with trousers, a midi skirt, or straight jeans, these do more for an outfit than almost any other single item.
+Nothing elongates a look and reads as quietly expensive quite like a pointed flat or a leather loafer.
+Paired with trousers, a midi skirt, or straight jeans, they do more for an outfit than almost any other single item.

 6. Minimal gold jewelry

-One delicate chain.
-Small stud earrings.
-A thin ring.
-The goal is that it looks like you just wear this, not that you assembled it.
-If someone can immediately describe your jewelry, it's too much.
+A delicate chain, small stud earrings, and a simple ring are often all you need.
+The goal is for it to look like you simply wear these pieces every day, not that you assembled them for a specific outfit.
+If someone can immediately describe your jewelry, it's probably too much.

 Budget Fashion Tips That Actually Change How You Look